The LARP at Otakon 2016 is still open for signup for already made characters!

 If you already know what a LARP is, and want to play in this year's game, please go to our signup form and select three characters you would like to play.
 (You'll only be playing one character.
 You'll be choosing three just in case someone else registers for your top choice before you do.)

-If you were not able to sign up before then, signups for the LARP are open in person on Friday afternoon at the convention itself.
+The deadline to sign up for the LARP before the convention is July 31, 2016.
+If you can't (or don't want to) sign up before the convention, signups for the LARP are also open in person on Friday afternoon at the convention itself.

 If you've ever played a pencil-and-paper role-playing game (RPG) such as D&D, GURPS, or a U.S. Presidential election, then Live Action Role-Playing, or LARP, is easy to explain.
 It is, in effect, an RPG played live with special rules to allow interaction between the characters in real time and space.

 If you've never played a pencil-and-paper RPG, you can think of a LARP as a game of "make believe" with rules.
 The LARP is played within the boundaries of the entire convention center (within reasonable limits to keep the players from getting in the way of other convention attendees).

 You must be a registered member of Otakon in order to play in the Otakon LARP.
 Be sure to pick up your convention badge before coming to the LARP to sign up.

 Whether you sign up pre-con or you sign up at the door, you can pick up your character at the LARP Room (Room 318-323) on Friday afternoon at the convention.
 The times will be listed in the convention's Program Guide and on a poster outside the LARP Room.

 The Otakon LARP has been running since the second Otakon in 1995.
 In that decade and a half, we've grown to host 250 players, the largest anime LARP in the world.
 The plot of the game has ranged from magic to science fiction to mystery, and everything in between.
 The game has been set in Baltimore, Neo-Baltimore, Mega-Baltimore...you get the idea.